15 Activities for Toddlers at Home

 Indoor skating is a fun idea for toddlers.
 You don’t need sophisticated skating attire or equipment for your kids to have indoor fun.
 All you need is space and some materials to slide on the floor.

 Face towels and paper plates are the standard indoor skating tools.
-Your kids will place their feet on a piece of paper or cloth, then slide on the floor.
+Your kids will place their feet on paper or cloth and then slide onto the floor.
 Hardwood forms a better skating surface.

 Outdoor Activities for Toddlers At Home